Cedral, San Luis Potosí

 Cedral is a town and municipality in the central Mexican state of San Luis Potosí.
 As of the year 2020, it has a total population of 19,840.

 Geography

 Cedral is located on the northern part of San Luis Potosí, along the Mexican Federal Highway 62.
 It borders Doctor Arroyo in the east, Matehuala and Villa de La Paz in the south, as well as Catorce and Vanegas in the west.
-Its average elevation is 1,853 meters above the sea level.
+Its average elevation is 1,853 meters above sea level.

 Climate

-Cedral has a Cold Semi-arid Climate (BSk).
-It sees the least amount of rainfall in December, with an average precipitation of 13 mm; and the most amount of rainfall in September, with an average precipitation of 76 mm.
+Cedral has a cold semi-arid climate (BSk).
+It sees the least rainfall in December, with an average precipitation of 13 mm; and the most rainfall in September, with an average precipitation of 76 mm.